-Sneeze guards: once a simple staple of salad bars, now they're one of our best tools for returning to work after COVID-19.
-Every industry--from retail to food service, healthcare clinics to corporate offices, and everywhere in between--has found some applications for these easy and innovative adds.
+Sneeze guards: Once a simple staple of salad bars, now they're one of our best tools for returning to work after COVID-19.
+Every industry—from retail to food service, healthcare clinics to corporate offices, and everywhere in between—has found some applications for these easy and innovative barriers.

 It's the prevailing material choice for sneeze guards and clear partitions.
-Available in a variety of thicknesses, acrylic is a transparent material that maintains your line of sight while providing a protective barrier.
+Available in a range of thicknesses, acrylic is a transparent material that maintains your line of sight while providing a protective barrier.

-Let's get nerdy-- there's two ways to manufacture acrylic.
+Let's get nerdy—there are 2 ways to manufacture acrylic.
 Extruded acrylic will keep costs low and price points favorable, allowing you to purchase more partitions for less.
 Its more durable counterpart is cell cast acrylic, which is inherently more durable, more transparent, and cracks less often during cutting.
-Speaking of cell cast...

 Plexiglas (aka Plexiglass)

 Not unlike Kleenex or Jacuzzi, Plexiglas is a brand name of acrylic.
 However, the debate between Plexiglas vs. acrylic isn't quite so clear-cut.
 While all acrylic can be manufactured 2 ways, all Plexiglas is cell cast, ensuring its strength, lack of impurities, and ability to be cut without cracking.

 What's the difference between Plexiglas and Plexiglass?
 Over time, Plexiglas gained the misnomer Plexiglass.
 It also became shorthand for acrylic in general.
 When you're buying, assume all acrylic is just regular acrylic and instead rely on the thickness of the product.